MpiloNtombela/HCI-presentation/README.md

 # Mpilo | picx

-Project created for HCI presentation on usability guidelines for in a web application
+A small site I created  for Human Computer Interaction(HCI) presentation on usability guidelines for search feature in a web application